okl/engineering-careers/senior-arch-devops-pe.md

-# <Principal Engineer / Software Architect / DevOps Architect>
+# [Principal Engineer / Software Architect / DevOps Architect]

 _We need to tailor this paragraph to the responsibility that we expect this roke to be responsible for_

-One Kings Lane seeks a hands-on, motivated <title>, who'll be responsible for all aspects of One Kings Lane storefront and in a fast paced, high growth, dynamic start-up environment.
-OKL is the online leader in <BLAH>, and our technology leverages industry-best tools and practices to enable our customers to indulge their dreams of <BLAH>...
+One Kings Lane seeks a hands-on, motivated __insert_title__, who'll be responsible for all aspects of One Kings Lane storefront and in a fast paced, high growth, dynamic start-up environment.
+OKL is the online leader in __blahblahblah__, and our technology leverages industry-best tools and practices to enable our customers to indulge their dreams of __blahblahblah__...

 _This paragraph is great by contrast_